STRATIMADMIN/stratim-playbooks/playbook-general/dna.md

 #### Future Services

 Our transportation and storage services are just the first of many fleet services we will offer as the **STRATIM Essentials** brand expands and grows.
 We mandate is to build out a full suite of services where we can leverage our competitive advantage in workforce onboarding and management, reliability, and ease of use, all powered by the **STRATIM platform**, to enable our clients to run highly efficient fleets at scale.

 The Importance of **STRATIM Essentials** for the overall STRATIM Business

 1. **Premium** - We are the best in the game and go above and beyond to delight our clients.
 2. **Enabler** - Our **STRATIM Essentials** business is a key driver of growth at the company. **STRATIM Essentials’** success is powered by the **STRATIM Platform** and in turn it means we are always eating our own dog food.
 It’s success enables the company to build out more technology.
 3. **Beachhead** - Many clients’ first introduction to STRATIM comes through the ordering of services from **STRATIM Essentials**, which can solve an immediate, tangible problem.
 After a positive experience with **STRATIM Essentials**, clients are motivated to have visibility to all of their vendors in the same place.
-4. **Flagbearer** - It’s the ultimate case study for our customers - it is our most effective tool to convince new clients and vendors to become customers of the** STRATIM Platform**.
+4. **Flagbearer** - It’s the ultimate case study for our customers - it is our most effective tool to convince new clients and vendors to become customers of the** STRATIM Platform**

-###

 ---

-##  {#whatdowehaveforourcustomers}

-## Our people
+## Our People {#ourpeople}

 The team at STRATIM work to solve complexity for the people around them everyday.
 Everyone who works at STRATIM is a shareholder.
 We believe our vision is strengthened and elevated by the people that work here.
 Each of us is an integral part of the business and key to our success.

 [Here are the values we live by](/playbook-culture/):